dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/snowflake-configs.md

 Incremental table merges for Snowflake prefer to utilize a `view` rather than a `temporary table`.
 The reasoning is to avoid the database write step that a temporary table would initiate and save compile time.

 However, some situations remain where a temporary table would achieve results faster or more safely.
-The `tmp_relation_type` configuration allowa you to opt in to temporary tables for incremental builds.
+The `tmp_relation_type` configuration enables you to opt in to temporary tables for incremental builds.
 This is defined as part of the model configuration.

 To guarantee accuracy, an incremental model using the `delete+insert` strategy with a `unique_key` defined requires a temporary table; trying to change this to a view will result in an error.